wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Prices are another big one.
 Wes runs into this all the time with his courses.
 People will building a client-side Javascript checkout and they will put the price in a button, for example.
 If someone is able to change the price of that button or change the code, then they will be able to change the price to whatever they want.

-When you are working with prices, we calculate the price on the client0side so we can show the total of the person's cart.
+When you are working with prices, we calculate the price on the client-side so we can show the total of the person's cart.
 However, you should also recalculate the total on the server where it cannot be tampered with.

 Anything that is sensitive must be recalculated or done on the server, where it is in a secure environment.